jtweedle1/ai-quiz-and-flashcard-system/README.md

 # **AI-Powered Adaptive Quiz and Flashcard System**

 ## **Overview**
-This project is a personal endeavor to learn the basics of **AI/ML implementation** by creating a practical and educational application.
+This project is a personal endeavor to learn the programming language **Elixir** and the basics of **AI/ML implementation** by creating a practical and educational application.
 The app allows users to upload text-based content (e.g., textbooks, notes, or articles) to generate quizzes and flashcards automatically.
 It also incorporates adaptive learning features, such as spaced repetition for flashcards and dynamic quiz difficulty adjustment.

 ## **Goals**
 The primary goal of this project is to: